Capital on Tap vs Funding Circle at a Glance

 How cards were selected.
 Both are fintech cashback business credit cards open to UK limited companies with no bank-account switch, which makes them direct rivals.

 How data was collected.
-Rates, fees, cashback, and eligibility were checked against capitalontap.com and fundingcircle.com, with the APR distribution drawn from S&P Global securitisation data, in June 2026.
+Rates, fees, cashback, and eligibility were checked against capitalontap.com and fundingcircle.com in July 2026.

-How fees and features were compared.
-We compared like-for-like on cashback shape, APR, FX fees, limits, and eligibility, and verified regulatory status on the FCA register.
+What we compared.
+We weighed the two like-for-like on cashback shape, APR, FX fees, limits, and eligibility, with regulatory status verified on the FCA register.

 Review and update.
-We re-verify both providers at least monthly and whenever pricing, eligibility, or terms change.
+We re-verify both providers regularly and whenever pricing, eligibility, or terms change.
 Some links are affiliate links, see our editorial policy.